intel-analytics/ipex-llm/docs/docs/APIGuide/Models/text-classification.md

 ```

 * `classNum`: The number of text categories to be classified.
 Positive integer.
-* `embeddingFile` The path to the word embedding file.
+* `embeddingFile`: The path to the word embedding file.
 Currently only *glove.6B.50d.txt, glove.6B.100d.txt, glove.6B.200d.txt, glove.6B.300d.txt, glove.42B.300d.txt, glove.840B.300d.txt* are supported.
 You can download from [here](https://nlp.stanford.edu/projects/glove/).
-* `wordIndex` Map of word (String) and its corresponding index (integer).
+* `wordIndex`: Map of word (String) and its corresponding index (integer).
 The index is supposed to __start from 1__ with 0 reserved for unknown words.
 During the prediction, if you have words that are not in the wordIndex for the training, you can map them to index 0.
 Default is null.
 In this case, all the words in the embeddingFile will be taken into account and you can call `WordEmbedding.getWordIndex(embeddingFile)` to retrieve the map.
 * `sequenceLength`: The length of a sequence.
 Positive integer.
 Default is 500.
 * `encoder`: The encoder for input sequences.
 String. "cnn" or "lstm" or "gru" are supported.
 Default is "cnn".
 * `encoderOutputDim`: The output dimension for the encoder.
 Positive integer.
 Default is 256.